Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Results

-\paragraph{Fine-tuning method wise} We find that \textbf{full fine-tuning impairs a markedly larger fraction of edits than LoRA and DoRA}, as shown by the average decrease across all models in Tab.~\ref{tab:decrease_rate_after_ft}: $38.10\%$ for full fine-tuning, versus $28.71\%$ and $29.88\%$ for LoRA and DoRA.
+\paragraph{Impact of FT configuration.} From Fig.~\ref{fig:edit_perf_llama2}, we find that \textbf{full fine-tuning impairs a markedly larger fraction of edits than LoRA and DoRA}, also shown by the average decrease across all models in Tab.~\ref{tab:decrease_rate_after_ft}: $38.10\%$ for full fine-tuning, versus $28.71\%$ and $29.88\%$ for LoRA and DoRA.
 DoRA demonstrates a slightly stronger ability to remove edits than LoRA.
 This pattern varies with model architecture and edit scale.
-As shown in Tab.~\ref{tab:edit_perf_ft_wise}, Llama2’s edit success rate decreases sharply from $86.03\%$ to $22.67\%$ under full fine-tuning, whereas LoRA and DoRA yield considerably smaller declines of $9.73$ and $14.03$ p.p., respectively.
+Besides, \textbf{models fine-tuned by HotpotQA exhibit larger decays compared to those being fine-tuned using Commonsense} (results and discussions are in App.~\ref{app:ke_after_hotpotqa}).

-\paragraph{KE method wise} Between AlphaEdit and MEMIT, \textbf{AlphaEdit exhibits greater decay after FT}, i.e., its edits are more easily removed.
-Take Llama2 as an example, LoRA fine-tuning reduces MEMIT performance by $9.73$ p.p., compared to $35.37$ p.p. for AlphaEdit.
-When the number of edits increases to $10{,}000$, the performance gap widens to $33.50$ p.p., indicating that large-scale edits exacerbate AlphaEdit’s vulnerability.
+\paragraph{Impact of KE method.} Between AlphaEdit and MEMIT, \textbf{AlphaEdit exhibits greater decay after FT}, i.e., its edits are more easily removed by FT.
+For example, in the left subplot of Fig.~\ref{fig:edit_perf_llama2}, LoRA reduces MEMIT (100 edits) performance on Llama2 by $9.73$ p.p., compared to $35.37$ p.p. for AlphaEdit, showing a noticeable gap of $25.64$ p.p.
+When the number of edits increases to $10{,}000$, this gap widens to $33.50$ p.p., indicating that large-scale edits exacerbate AlphaEdit’s vulnerability.
 Such a pattern is observed consistently across GPT-J and GPT2-XL.
-This phenomenon may stem from the \textbf{Null-Space Vulnerability of AlphaEdit}.
-By constraining $\Delta W^{M_\text{ed}}$ to the null space of Fisher directions \citep{fang2025alphaeditnullspaceconstrainedknowledge}, AlphaEdit reduces interference with existing knowledge but places edits in regions that fine-tuning does not prioritize.
-Since fine-tuning gradients concentrate along high-curvature directions \citep{zhang2024fisher}, updates orthogonal to these (i.e., in the null space) are unstable and susceptible to shrinkage or rotation, explaining AlphaEdit's fragility relative to MEMIT.
-Discussions about MEND is in App.~\ref{sec:overall_edit_perf_in_detail}.
+This phenomenon may stem from the \textit{null-space vulnerability} of AlphaEdit that the null space, which stores AlphaEdit's edits, is highly sensitive to fine-tuning.
+This is because the null space is nearly orthogonal to the existing knowledge space, its representation does not affect the model’s outputs.
+That is, the representation of null space is not used to compute the loss during fine‑tuning~\citep{fang2025alphaeditnullspaceconstrainedknowledge}.
+As a result, fine-tuning can freely introduce new or conflicting information into this space without penalty, thereby disrupting AlphaEdit’s stored knowledge.
+MEND‑edited models exhibit consistent patterns observed in other KE methods: as the number of edits increases, fine‑tuning removes a larger proportion of applied edits, as shown in Tab.~\ref{tab:over_ke_perf_mend}.
+Prior studies indicate that MEND, which adjusts existing weights based on training data, generally performs poorly in such zero‑shot–style settings \citep{fang2025alphaeditnullspaceconstrainedknowledge, zhang2024fisher}.

 \definecolor{mygray}{RGB}{169,169,169} \definecolor{darkblue}{RGB}{55, 103, 149} \definecolor{orange}{RGB}{255, 208, 111} \definecolor{reddishbrown}{RGB}{231, 98, 84}